Morsel/morsel-api/doc/API-Docs.md

 # Notification Methods

 ## GET `/notifications` - Notifications
 Returns the [current_user](#current_user)'s Notifications.
-A Notification is created when someone likes or comments on your Items.
+A Notification is created when someone likes or comments on your Items, Morsels, tagged morsels, or commented on items.
 Think Facebook or Twitter Notifications.

 __Request Behaviors__
 * [Timeline Pagination](#timelime-pagination)